docsforadobe/after-effects-expression-reference/docs/objects/markerkey.md

 #### Description

 State of the Protected Region option in the Composition Marker dialog box.

-When true, the composition marker behaves as a protected region.
-Will also return true for protected region markers on nested composition layers, but is otherwise not applicable to layer markers.
+When `true`, the composition marker behaves as a protected region.

+Will also return `true` for protected region markers on nested composition layers, but is otherwise not applicable to layer markers.

 #### Type